 Keyboarding classes for adults are held at TBICO.
 These classes are designed to teach proper posture and finger usage to develop Touch Typing techniques; and emphasize improved accuracy while improving speed without looking at the keyboard.
 Students will also be given some website tools to continue their training at home.
 There is no fee to attend, but registration is required.
 Please call Carole at 203-743-6695 (ext.
 20) to register.

 Key Rings program targets stable housing through financial literacy and improved money management.
-Private donations and grants from Savings Bank of Danburyand Newtown Savings Bank helps to support the program.
 Funding for the security deposit assistance grants is provided through a CDBG grant from the City of Danbury.
 Key Rings is a one-time only grant and when the family moves, the security deposit is returned to TBICO/Key Rings by the landlord so that it can be used to help another family.
 With the majority of our families remaining housed for long periods of time, the number of returned security deposits is low so we rely on the community to help us keep area families housed and healthy by donating to support the Key Rings Program!

 The Money Gym